prasso/prasso_api/README.md

 - Apps built on the **Prasso platform** link users to their site automatically on registration.

-## How the mobile app works as a "No-Code" user-built mobile app
+## How the mobile app works as a "Low-Code" user-built mobile app

 'Prasso by faxt (Fast Api eXtraction Technologies)'
 ![](https://i.imgur.com/K69SPIt.png)